 Let me start by saying that deep-frying is not as scary as it appears.
 Once you master the method, you can cook up additional delectable katsu dinners that will satisfy even the pickiest eaters.
-Deep-frying is preferred by every Japanese home cook for this reason.
+Every Japanese home cook prefers Deep-frying for this reason.

 These three recommendations will help you cook these crunchy, juicy chicken katsu at home.

 - Instead of using a huge pot or pan, use a medium-sized pot that can fit the chicken.
 A minimum of 1.5 inches (3.5 cm) of oil must be available for frying.
-To reach a depth of 1 inch in a big pot or pan, you will need extra oil.
-Cast Iron Round Skillet is what I use (8 inches or 19 cm in diameter).
+You will need extra oil to reach a depth of 1 inch in a big pot or pan.
+I use Cast Iron Round Skillet (8 inches or 19 cm in diameter).

 - Start picking up crumbs constantly; I cannot emphasize how crucial this is.
 If you don’t pick up dropped breadcrumbs in the oil, they will continue to burn and cause the oil to get black and soiled.

 Although deep-frying food might be challenging, if done correctly, the dish really tastes light and not at all oily.
 Deep frying requires work to become comfortable with, but it’s a useful skill to have to increase your range of culinary alternatives.